7. Modeling Evolutionary Systems

 From: Grueter, C. C., Qi, X., Zinner, D., Bergman, T., Li, M., Xiang, Z., ... & Swedell, L. (2020).
 Multilevel organisation of animal sociality.
 Trends in ecology & evolution, 35(9), 834-847.

-Throughout this course emphasis was put on identifying the most important tools utilized in the field of Artificial Life.
+Throughout this course emphasis was put on identifying the most important tools utilized in the the fields of Artificial Life, Bio-Inspired Computing, and Evolutionary (Complex) Systems.
 We started with self-organizing systems, exemplified with the logistics equation, random boolean networks, cellular automata (e.g. Conway's game of Life), and all characterized in terms of dynamical systems theory.
-Later, with the von Neumann self-reproduction scheme, I argued that state-determined (purely dynamic) systems are not able to offer open-ended evolution, that is, to increase their complexity with genuine emergence of new functionalities.
+Later, with the von Neumann evolvable complexity scheme, I argued that state-determined (purely dynamic) systems are not able to offer open-ended evolution, that is, to increase their complexity with genuine emergence of new functionalities.
 Dynamic systems are restricted to the complexity of their attractor landscape.

-For this purpose, systems inspired by von Neumann's scheme, which demand the separation between the description of a machine from the machine itself, and therefore introduce the concept of memory and external selection, were introduced.
-Such systems offer a model of the mechanisms utilized by natural selection, and are accordingly known as evolutionary systems (or evolutionary strategies) – e.g. genetic algorithms and evolutionary programming.
+For this purpose, systems inspired by von Neumann's scheme, which demand the separation between the description of a machine from the machine itself, and therefore introduce the concept of symbolic memory and external selection, were introduced [Brenner, 2012; Pattee, 2022].
+Such systems offer a model of the mechanisms utilized by natural selection, and are accordingly known as evolutionary systems (or evolutionary strategies) – e.g. genetic algorithms, evolutionary programming, and the wider class computational models of evolution.
 We can also refer to the mechanisms utilized to model the kind of evolution that natural selection offers as memory-based selective strategies: selection acting on memory elements in order to change the dynamic structure they encode.

 The understanding of the relative importance the two basic categories of organization in artificial systems introduces a very powerful way to study the relative importance of self-organization and natural selection in biological systems themselves.
 In other words, by creating different forms of life-as-it-could-be with different degrees of both these categories, we may shed some light on the credit assignment problem of biology: how much of evolution is a result of natural selection and how much is a result of the self-organizing characteristics of its specific materiality.